 Grant/Research Support: Genentech, Inc.; Mallinckrodt Pharmaceuticals; MedDay Pharmaceuticals; Novartis AG; Roche; Sanofi Genzyme

 Speakers Bureau: Alexion Pharmaceuticals, Inc.; Biogen; EMD Serono, Inc.; Genentech, Inc.

 Planners and Peer Reviewers

 Timothy Hayes, MD, PhD; Kim Cheramie, MSN, RN-BC; John Fanikos, RPh; Amy Perrin Ross, APN, MSN, CNRN, MSCN; Nicole McMenamin and Chelsey Benedek hereby state that they or their spouse/life partner do not have any financial relationships to products or devices with any commercial interests related to the content of this activity of any amount during the past 12 months.

 In support of improving patient care, AcademicCME is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Credit Designation Statements

-AcademicCME designates this live material for a maximum of 1.25 AMA PRA Category 1 CreditsTM.
+AcademicCME designates this enduring material for a maximum of 1.25 AMA PRA Category 1 CreditsTM.

-AcademicCME designates this live material for a maximum of 1.25 CNE Contact Hours.
+AcademicCME designates this enduring material for a maximum of 1.25 CNE Contact Hours.